With more and more patients searching online before visiting a doctor, medical marketers need to know what mobile search is and how to leverage it.

 The Big Shift in Medical Marketing

 In 2015, search is the most common way patients continue from one device to another.
-In fact, 50 percent of all mobile searches have local intent and 81 percent of those mobile searches are driven by speed and convenience.
+In fact, 50% of all searches on mobile phones have local intent and 81% of those mobile searches are driven by speed and convenience.

 The New Patient Journey